The Elements (TobyMac album): Critical reception

 Chris Major of The Christian Beat gave the album a 4.8 out of 5, claiming the album is "TobyMac at his best".
 Jesus Freak Hideout's Christopher Smith praised TobyMac's ability make his musical influences his own, and called the album a "no-filler" and "more mature" album.
 Marcos Papadatos from Digital Journal called it TobyMac's "most compelling studio album to date".
 CCM Magazine's Natalie Gillespie praised TobyMac's ability to "blend" many musical styles into the album.

 Commercial performance

 The album debuted No. 18 on the Billboard 200 and No. 1 on the Christian Albums chart, selling 22,000 units in its debut week.

 Track listing

 History

-The Elements is tobyMac's first album since Welcome to Diverse City, in 2004, not to crack the top 10 on the Billboard 200, and his shortest by duration, at a mere 40 minutes and 42 seconds.
+The Elements is TobyMac's first album since Welcome to Diverse City in 2004 to not crack the top 10 on the Billboard 200, and his shortest by duration, at a mere 40 minutes and 42 seconds.